fluxcd/flagger/docs/gitbook/tutorials/canary-helm-chart.md

 ### Packaging

-You'll be be using the [podinfo](https://github.com/stefanprodan/flagger/tree/master/charts/podinfo) chart.
+You'll be using the [podinfo](https://github.com/stefanprodan/flagger/tree/master/charts/podinfo) chart.
 This chart packages a web app made with Go, it's configuration, a horizontal pod autoscaler (HPA) and the canary configuration file.